Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 • Private Transport: Air-conditioned, private vehicle with an experienced driver (where needed).

-• Local Transports: Private tuk-tuks or other suitable local transport during excursions if needed.
+• Local Transport: Private tuk-tuks or other suitable local transport during excursions if needed.

 • Entry Tickets: Admission fees and entrance permits for all attractions listed in the core itinerary.